 If you’d rather leave the cooking to someone else, you have plenty of options to pick from.
 A handful of terrific Bend restaurants are standing by ready to make your holiday meal extra special.

-The Thanksgiving buffet at McMenamins Old St. Francis is one of the most popular offerings in town, with mealtimes offered from noon to 6 p.m.
-Reservations are required, and the roundup of food will include fresh-carved turkey, fireside port cranberry relish, roasted pork loin with Edgefield cider jus, poached salmon, tortellini salad, garlic green beans, mashed potatoes, stuffing and turkey gravy, along with a wide array of fresh fruit, salads, and desserts.
+The Thanksgiving buffet at McMenamins Old St. Francis is one of the most popular offerings in town, with mealtimes offered from noon – 6:00 p.m.
+Reservations are required, and the roundup of food will include fresh-carved turkey, fireside port cranberry relish, poached salmon, tortellini salad, garlic green beans, mashed potatoes, stuffing and turkey gravy, along with a wide array of fresh fruit, salads, and desserts.

 Burn off those Turkey Day calories

 Feeling guilty about that sixth helping of mashed potatoes?
-Never fear, Central Oregon has a variety of Thanksgiving-themed runs and walks to help burn off those extra calories.
+Never fear, Central Oregon has a variety of Thanksgiving-themed runs, walks, and fitness classes to help burn off those extra calories.

-The I Like Pie Thanksgiving day walk/run kicks off at 9 a.m. in Bend.
-There will be a timed 5k and 10k run, along with an untimed 5k walk/run and a 1.5k family run.
-The race starts and finishes on Powerhouse Drive adjacent to the Century Plaza of the Old Mill District.
-Proceeds benefit Girls on the Run and NeighborImpact.
+The I Like Pie Thanksgiving day walk/run kicks off at 9:00 a.m. in Bend.
+There will be an untimed 5k community fun run/walk, plus an untimed 1.5 mile family run/walk.
+This year’s event features a new course design to ease congestion, and participants are encouraged to bring 5 lbs of non-perishable food for NeighborImpact.
+The race starts and finishes on Powerhouse Drive adjacent to the Century Plaza of the Old Mill District, and proceeds benefit Girls on the Run and NeighborImpact.

 If you feel like visiting one of Bend’s neighboring towns, head a few miles north to Redmond where they’re holding their own Thanksgiving Day Turkey Trot.
 This is a 5k and 10k event (with a 1k kids’ event to boot!) that will start and finish at the Deschutes County Fairgrounds.
-Participants can enter to win lift tickets for Hoodoo Resort.
+As a special bonus for those registering online, every 5k and 10k pre-registered participant will receive an all-day lift ticket for Hoodoo Ski Area.

-The day after Thanksgiving, the annual Turkey Trot is taking place at 10 a.m. in Sunriver.
-This is an annual 5k fun run/walk with proceeds supporting the Neighborhood Impact program.
-Costumes are encouraged, with a prize for the most decked-out individuals.
+The day after Thanksgiving, the Turkey Trot is taking place at 10:00 a.m. in Sunriver, Oregon, on Friday, November 29.
+It’s a 5k fun run/walk that includes a themed costume contest, with prizes for the most decked-out individuals.
+Pre-registration is required to enter the costume contest.

-To learn more about these races or other running events in Bend, check out our Event Calendar.
+To learn more about these races or other fitness events in Bend, check out our Event Calendar.

 Who’s ready to ski?